 In 2005 the pump price of petrol began a long upward climb, from its earlier prevailing level of around $1.10 a litre up to an average $1.30 a litre just one year later.
 Faced with a backlash from car-dependent voters in the lead-up to the 2007 Federal election, the government was under pressure to ‘do something’ about petrol prices.
 But prices went on climbing, up to a peak of $1.70 a litre in 2008 before the Global Financial Crisis intervened.
-Prices dropped back to around $1.30 a litre – still very high by historical standards – and have since crept back to record levels, largely thanks to North American economic recovery.
+Prices dropped back to around $1.30 a litre—still high by pre-2005 standards—and gradually crept back to record levels, largely thanks to North American economic recovery.

-The road lobby’s recommended solution, naturally, is to cut petrol tax or at least freeze the tax rate like John Howard did in 2001.
+Naturally, the road lobby’s recommended solution to these sudden price surges was—and is—to cut petrol tax, or at least freeze the tax rate like John Howard did in 2001.
 Between 2001 and 2014 petrol excise was charged at the fixed rate of 38.1 cents per litre (down from 47 cents in 1999), plus the 10 per cent GST that applies to all goods and services except basic food.
-Various pressure groups, from the RACV and AAA to Family First Senators Steve Fielding and Bob Day, have proposed either removing GST from petrol (making it unique among inedible goods) or reducing the excise rate, so that motorists see a lower price at the pump.
-They are naturally also opposed to the Abbott Government’s 2014 move to re-introduce automatic adjustments for inflation, to keep up with the rising cost of the transport and other services petrol tax is meant to fund.
+When prices began rising in 2005 various pressure groups, from the RACV and AAA to Family First Senators Steve Fielding and Bob Day, proposed either removing GST from petrol (making it unique among inedible goods) or reducing the excise rate, so that motorists see a lower price at the pump.
+Even after prices stopped rising, the same groups opposed the Abbott Government’s 2014 move to re-introduce automatic adjustments for inflation, to keep up with the rising cost of the transport and other services petrol tax is meant to fund.

-The campaign to reduce fuel tax scored a major political victory when the Gillard Government in 2010 decided to exclude petrol from its carbon tax, rejecting advice to the contrary from economist Ross Garnaut.
-This has the perverse consequence that travel by public transport is subject to carbon pricing while travel by car is not, even though public transport generally has much lower emissions per passenger than car travel.
+That 2000s campaign to reduce fuel tax also scored a major political victory when the Gillard Government in 2010 decided to exclude petrol from its carbon tax, rejecting advice to the contrary from economist Ross Garnaut.
+This had the perverse consequence that travel by public transport (or any other electric vehicle) was subject to carbon pricing while travel by petrol or diesel car was not—even though public transport generally has much lower emissions per passenger than car travel.

 But far from being the ‘only solution’ to high petrol prices, reducing fuel tax isn’t a solution at all.
-The reason prices are high isn’t that governments have hiked up the fuel tax: after allowing for inflation, total fuel tax now (even with GST) is actually lower than it was in 1999 when petrol cost 90¢ a litre.
-Even allowing the tax to rise with inflation only raises prices by an average of 1¢ a litre per year, taking a decade just to rise by the equivalent of the 10¢ by which it fluctuates from one day to the next today.
+The reason prices are high isn’t that governments have hiked up the fuel tax: after allowing for inflation, total fuel tax plus GST in every year this century has been lower than it was in 1999 when petrol cost 90¢ a litre and tax made up half the price.
+Even allowing the tax to rise with inflation only raises prices by an average of 1¢ a litre per year, taking a decade just to rise by 10¢, let alone the 30¢ to 40¢ by which it can now fluctuate from one day to the next.

-Petrol prices are high today because global crude oil prices are high, and crude oil prices are high because demand for oil is outstripping supply.
-This is due partly to political instability in the Middle East and Africa where most of the world’s remaining oil is located, and partly because we’re fast reaching the point where, although there’s a lot of oil left, the rate at which we can pump it out of the ground is barely keeping up with the rate at which we’re burning it.
+Petrol prices surge when global crude oil prices do, and crude oil prices surge when demand for oil outstrips supply—whether due to political instability in the Middle East, Africa or Russia where most of the world’s remaining oil is located, or because we’re fast reaching the point where, although there’s a lot of oil left, the rate at which we can pump it out of the ground barely keeps up with the rate at which we’re burning it.

 Of course, the big difference between bananas and petrol is that bananas grow back.
-Sure enough, banana crops were eventually restored and banana prices now are essentially the same as before.
+Sure enough, banana crops were eventually restored and long-term banana prices have remained stable.
 We have no such assurance with petrol, because once the easy-to-reach oil is gone, it’s gone forever.

 You do people no favours by making it cheaper for them to use up a product in short supply.
 It encourages us, when making investments, to assume that the product will remain cheap, when it can’t.